shadman/genai-gemini-train-and-use-data/README.md

-# genai-gemini-train-and-use-data
+# Gen AI Gemini Train and Use Data for Prompts
-Web Scrape News Articles for Elections to train AI agent, use Gemini AI model to get analyze and answer for queries
+Web Scrape News Articles for Elections to train AI agents, use the Gemini AI model to analyze and answer queries

 ## Install dependencies
 > google.generativeai